Ahad-Kamal/Starship/READ_ME.txt

 Ahad Kamal
 9/30/2025

 No known build errors.
 There was an issue with the game crashing upon game over or win that I was encountering.
-That issue SHOULD be fixed, but there's a chance it could still be there
+I believe that the issue SHOULD be fixed, but there's a chance it could still occur

+Also to explain the random cut in my demo, the final wasp on my last wave was taking forever to come back into view so I had to cut out me waiting so the demo could stay under 5 minutes

 Keyboard Controls:
 - Space or N to start the game